Summer and camps go hand in hand, and Middle Georgians have a variety of options to choose from.

 10:30 a.m.
 Fridays, June 7, 14, and 21, Amerson River Park, off Interstate 75 at Pierce Avenue.
 For all ages.
 Hike along the trails at the Amerson River Park and learn about trees, the river, critters, birds, the American Indians who once lived here and much more.
 Co-hosted by the Museum of Arts and Sciences and NewTown Macon; no pre-registration required.
 Contact the Museum of Arts and Sciences for more information, 477-3232 or www.MASmacon.org.

 9 a.m.-4 p.m. weekdays, July 8-Aug.
 2, Museum of Arts and Sciences, 4182 Forsyth Road.
 8:30 a.m. drop-off and 5:15 p.m. pick-up for additional charge.
 For rising first-sixth graders.
 Opening the worlds of science, technology, engineering, art and math.
 The museums live animal shows, planetarium shows, environmental education experiences, science and art exhibits are all part of the fun of summer day camp with the following weekly themes: Music Mania, Forest Fun, Ocean Deep, Animal Adventures, Museum Daily Lab Kaleidoscope.
-Early registration: through April 15 by phone or in person only; general registration begins April 16 online, by phone or in person.
+Registration now open online, by phone or in person.
 477-3232. www.MASmacon.org.
-Early registration fee: $135 per week for members, $155 per week for non-members.
-Registration fees beginning April 16: $155 members, $175 non-members.
+Registration fee: $155 members, $175 non-members.

 May 27-July 26, Stratford Academy, 6010 Peake Road.
 Programs are available for preschoolers through adults.
 The following camps are being offered this year: Quick Start Boys Tennis; Girls Basketball; SAT Verbal Review; Boys Basketball; The Spectacular SAT Math Review; Quick Start Boys Tennis; Artsie Smarties; Fastpitch Softball; Baseball; Explore with Dora and Diego; Lego Mania; Books Alive!; The ACT Math Academy; Ballet/Jazz; Things Girls Like; Caricature; Babysitting Basics; Basic Dog Training (Basic Owner Training); Beginning Guitar; Woman Time Management; Adult Tennis Camp; Junior Tennis Camp; Baseball Hitting; African Safari Camp; Science Rules!
 Science is Cool!; Posh Prince and Princess Camp; Baseball Pitching and Catching; Parent/Child Tennis; Junior Tennis Camp; Golf at Stratford; Cooking Up a Story; Are You a 21st Century Student?; Lets Tech and App Slam It!; Youth Sports Camp; Passport to the Past Discovering Macons History; Beginning Muddy Hands; Reading is a Snap!; Volleyball Skills Camp; Epic!
 And Other Types of Fiction and Poetry Writing; Classic Childrens Books; Soccer; American Girl Camp: An Adventure with Julie; Hip-Hop at Camp Eagle; Camp Half-Blood (Percy Jackson and the Olympians); You, Me and Piano Makes Three; Guitar II, The Next Chord; Watercolor; Parent/Tot Soccer Clinic; Soccer 101 for Parents; The Magnificent Middle School Math Review; 3, 2, 1 Blast Off to Outer Space; Eagles Soar Over Middle Georgia; Yippie-kay-aye Wild West Roundup; Magic Treehouse Camp; Fight Wikipedia; Quick Start Tennis; The Amazing Algebra I Review; Summer Reading Camp; Holidays Throughout the Year; Healthy Hearts, Happy Minds; Intermediate Muddy Hands; Specific Skills Course for Rising 4th Graders; College Essay Boot Camp; Ready, Set, Go to First Grade; Study Skills B; Fairy Tales and Nursery Rhymes; Youth Cheerleading Camp; Lego Mania; The Facts of Math; Study Skills A; Beginning Baseball Camp and Mini Pre-K Cheerleading Camp.
 Camps fill quickly; registration is available at www.stratford.org/campeagle.
 Terry Sowell at 477-8073, extension 201, or email@example.com. www.stratford.org.